bio-ontology-research-group/DeepMOCCA/README.md

   * `Driver in other cancer` -> `0` if yes and `1` if no.
   * `Prognostic in the same cancer` -> `0` if yes and `1` if no.
   * `Prognostic in other cancer` -> `0` if yes and `1` if no.

+We have provided the 5 cross-validation splits (patients IDs) for each cancer type in `cross_val_splits.txt` that used to evaluate and compare against the [Cheerla et al.](https://academic.oup.com/bioinformatics/article/35/14/i446/5529139) model.

 ## Final notes